retest/gui-state-machine-api/README.md

 * `sbt doc` to generate the scaladoc API documentation.
 * `sbt scalafmt` to format the Scala source files with scalafmt.
 * `sbt 'release cross with-defaults'` to create a release with a new version number which is added as tag.
 This command does also publish the artifacts.
 * `sbt publish` publishes the artifacts in ReTest's Nexus.
 Requires a `$HOME/.sbt/.credentials` file with the correct credentials.
+This command can be useful to publish SNAPSHOT versions.

 ## NFA for the Representation of Tests
 A nondeterministic finite automaton represents the states of the GUI during the test.